 The first option is much safer than the second.
 However, there are two variations again for installing software downloaded from the Internet.

-That is one require an admin (or root) password and the other doesn’t.
+That is one requires an admin (or root) password and the other doesn’t.
 For instance, if you download the Firefox web browser from the Internet, you can install and run it on your home directory directly.
 Whereas, if you try to install hplip (HP’s printer, fax & scanning software) from the Internet, it requires modifying your system files by asking your root password during installation.
-Such software are prone to breaking your system even if they are distributed by the original manufacturer.
+Such software are prone to breaking your system even if it are distributed by the original manufacturer.
 And they are the main topic in the discussion here.

 Your system breaks the moment you install that downloaded software package from the Internet.
 Because your new software configuration files and the distribution maintained software configuration files don’t match anymore.
 And yes, of course, you won’t notice any sign that your system is broken just that it may respond well with the new software.But the day you decide to switch back to the repository version or upgrade your system to the next major release version, you’ll realize that your system is broken.
 And then spend countless hours googling around the Internet looking for a fix.
 That’s tedious and time-consuming.